jornak/react-boilerplate/README.md

 3. Run `npm run setup` in order to install dependencies and clean the git repo.<br />
     _We auto-detect `yarn` for installing packages by default, if you wish to force `npm` usage do: `USE_YARN=false npm run setup`_<br />
     _At this point you can run `npm start` to see the example app at `http://localhost:3000`._
-4. Run `npm run clean` to delete the example app.
+4. Run `npm run clean` to delete the example app is run automatically because example is not updated and probably will not work.

 Now you're ready to rumble!